endoflife-date/endoflife.date/products/tarantool.md

   suffixes, like `3.0.0-alpha1`.
 - In the legacy release policy, `1.10` was a long-term support (LTS) series, while `2.x.y` had stable releases, but wasn’t an LTS series.
 Now both series are long-term supported.

+[2.11](https://www.tarantool.io/en/doc/latest/release/2.11.0/) is the long-term support (LTS) release with four years of maintenance.